Take Your Music and Songwriting to the Next Level: Converting Audio to MIDI

 If you’re looking to extend the life of your drum loops, one of the easiest ways to do so is to convert the audio to MIDI.
 Many DAWs feature functions for converting audio to MIDI, so if you are using Cubase, Cakewalk, Presonus Studio One, Melodyne or Ableton Live (among many other popular DAWs), you already have an audio to MIDI conversion tool at your disposal.
 Your mileage will vary on the DAW’s inherent ability to convert loop audio to MIDI (that is, its accuracy) so, if you’re looking for a little help, read on.

 While the process will vary based on software package you’re using, the process is generally similar.
-You extract the MIDI notes you need to feed any virtual instrument or sampler, choose new sounds/samples, and quickly develop an alternate version of the loop.
+You extract the MIDI notes you need to feed any virtual instrument or sampler.
+Then, you choose new sounds/samples and quickly develop an alternate version of the loop.
 It’s an effective way to cop the feel and soul of the drum loop’s groove as you give it new life in another track.
 But, sometimes, a stereo drum loop needs a little prep work to get it ready for the conversion.

 Hands-On Treatment for Small Batch Conversions